Xtremerspro/Delulu-Calculator/README.md

 * **FontAwesome** (Icons)

 ## **🚀 Usage**
+There are 2 ways of using this "tool"
+1. Go to the website: https://xtremerspro.github.io/Delulu-Calculator/
+or

-Since this is a single-file application, no build process or server installation is required.
+2. Since this is a single-file application, no build process or server installation is required.

 1. Clone the repository.
 2. Open delulu\_calculator.html in any modern web browser (Chrome, Safari, Firefox).